atsushieno/uapmd/external/remidy/docs/PLUGIN_ID_AND_CATALOG.md

 ## Dealing With Inconsistency

 Users may remove audio plugins at any time and we cannot detect any changes so far (in theory we could though, at least for those plugin formats that are based on filesystem using filesystem watcher).
 When we report users about missing plugins, the error message would not make sense without plugin name (human-readable).
-PluginIDs are not meant for human beings (especially on AudioUnit, as their IDs are based only on 3 four-byte fields).
+PluginIDs are not meant for human beings (especially on AudioUnit, as their IDs are based only on 3 four-byte fields) and your users wouldn't like to see messages like "AudioUnit V2 Plugin '&%"$#' does not exist".

 You should probably save the entire `PluginCatalogEntry` instead of the plugin ID.
 The simple plugin ID string isn't enough as you will have to save its plugin format name, anyway.